jprknight/blog/_pages/LabWork.md

 ## Lab Host

-A single machine with a 1TB SSD and a four port Intel NIC running Proxmox VE.
+A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.

 HP Thin Client running PFSense firewall.